totalspectrum/spin2cpp/doc/spin.md

 (3) The area set aside for inline assembly is smaller by default in flexspin than in Parallax's Spin2.
 This may be changed with the --fcache parameter to flexspin.

-(4) In PNut/PropTool only the first 16 local variables may be accessed in inline assembly; flexspin does not have this restriction.
+(4) In PNut/PropTool only the first 16 local variables may be accessed in inline assembly; flexspin has this restriction only for bytecode output, for assembly output other locals may be accessed as well.

 ### Method pointers